arangodb/arangodb/Documentation/Books/Manual/Architecture/StorageEngines.md

 | collection level locking (writes block reads) | concurrent reads and writes |

 *Blog article: [Comparing new RocksDB and MMFiles storage engines](https://www.arangodb.com/why-arangodb/comparing-rocksdb-mmfiles-storage-engines/)*

-The engine must be selected for the whole server / cluster.
-It is not possible to mix engines.
-The transaction handling and write-ahead-log format in the individual engines is very different and therefore cannot be mixed.

 ## MMFiles